yawenx2004/dart-cosc076/portfolio/README.md

 It is currently spring of 2024, and since then I've taken an actual algorithms class.
 Though I find myself wishing I'd waited until after I've learned algorithms to take Artificial Intelligence (in hindsight there's a lot more I could've learned if only I had an understanding of more basic things to scaffold upon), this nevertheless remains a part of my academic journey that has inspired me very much, and I'm quite proud of it.
 I would love to do something algorithms-related in the future.

 My original code and report can be found [here](https://github.com/yawenx2004/dart-cosc076/tree/main/ps7-prm-rrt).
+Updates are as below—
+- Reduced repetition
+- Restructured RRT so that RRT_unstuck has as few changed functions from RRT as possible, ensuring the changes reflect (and _only_ reflect) how exactly the unstuck process works
+- Ensured RRT_unstuck returns to using the original goal for guidance for a useful chunk of time instead of constantly changing goals

 ### 🌟 Key Concepts 🌟
 **Robotic motion planning** is an artificial intelligence problem where we generate a sequence of valid configurations that allows a robot to move from an initial state to a goal state in an environment, while avoiding collisions.
 Two examples of robotic motion planning algorithms are PRM and RRT, both of which involve randomly sampling a configuration space.